-Effective treatments for common chronic diseases like Alzheimer’s may be locked in drugs already on the market and approved for other diseases.
-The opportunities clearly exist, but cannot be capitalized on until we address these challenges and ensure that the necessary clinical trials are conducted and expedited.
+Effective treatments for diseases such as Alzheimer's may be locked in drugs already on the market.
+The opportunities clearly exist, but cannot be capitalized on until we address these challenges and ensure that the necessary clinical trials are expedited.